Driving on a Suspended or Revoked License in Louisiana

 Criminal charges for operating a vehicle with suspended or revoked driving privileges.

-In Louisiana, there are lots of circumstances that can lead to license suspension or revocation.
-You can lose your driving privileges for certain criminal convictions, getting too many tickets, and quite a few other reasons.
+In Louisiana, various circumstances can lead to license suspension or revocation.
+You can lose your driving privileges for certain criminal convictions, getting too many tickets, and several other reasons.
 And, if you drive while your license is suspended or revoked, you could be charged with a crime.

 This article covers some of the most common reasons for license suspensions and revocations and the penalties you'll face for driving on a suspended or revoked license in Louisiana.